997 Turbo / GT2 2006–2012 Turbo discussion on the 997 model Porsche 911 Twin Turbo.

 Posts: 105

-BRN 997 TT is on a distinguished road
+BRN 997 TT is infamous around these parts

 And your point is?
 Just for your info, i graduated from the states & I was drag racing sense 1995, & Just to inform you the track in the US are way off too, since not all the tracks are straight, some tracks are slanted downwards, which increases trap speed. for example (when you run in Atco raceway Vs E-Town you always run faster in atco).
 Therefore your 1989 theory doesn't make sence, sinse we are in 2008.